 - Death of the skin tissues around the abscess.

-How Doctors Cure Abscessed Tooth?
+How Do Doctors Cure Abscessed Tooth?

-Doctor can easily tell if you are having a tooth abscess just by examining it and asking some questions.
+A dentist can easily tell if you are having a tooth abscess just by examining it and asking some questions.
 However, if the abscess is very large or your symptoms such as fever and facial swelling are so severe, he might ask to undergo some tests to determine the nature of the abscess and rule out complications.

 Some of these tests include: